gemc/clas12Tags/README.md

 - `./create_geometry.sh cnd`:
    - install if not present the latest coatjava tag,
    - create the CND geometry ASCII database
-   - create or update updates the SQLITE database
+   - create or update updates the SQLite database

 - `./create_geometry.sh`:
    - install if not present the latest coatjava tag
    - create all the CLAS12 detectors
-   - create or update updates the SQLITE database
+   - create or update updates the SQLite database

 - `./create_geometry.sh -t 12.0.4t bst`:
     - install the coatjava tag 12.0.4t
     - create the BST geometry ASCII database
-    - create or update updates the SQLITE database
+    - create or update updates the SQLite database

 <br>

 ## 2. Debug / test a detector geometry in the `geometry_source` directory:

-The script above run a script to install coatjava and creates the SQLITE database.
+The script above run a script to install coatjava and creates the SQLite database.
 If you didn't run `create_geometry.sh` you need to do these things manually.
 For example, to install the latest coatjava and create the geometry database for the CND detector: